Dynamics of a rank-one perturbation of a Hermitian matrix: Introduction

 where $v$ is a random unit vector, chosen uniformly on the sphere and independent of $H$.
 However, the randomness of $v$ is not a very relevant feature (as long as independence holds).
 The main results, indeed, are proved for any fixed $v$; only the proofs of some preliminary facts are greatly simplified when stating them with respect to the randomness in $v$.

 It is straightforward to check that the eigenvalues of $G_t$ lie in the upper half-plane for $t>0$, and that $G_{-t}=G_t^*$, so that the eigenvalue trajectories for $t<0$ and $t>0$ are symmetric to the real axis.
 Another deterministic property is that, as $t \rightarrow \infty$, the spectrum is composed of one outlier that diverges ($\la_{j_{\text{out}}}(t) \approx it$) and $N-1$ eigenvalues that converge to specific locations on the real line.
 Note that the distribution of eigenvalues at any fixed $t$ is known when $H$ is taken from an integrable ensemble such as GUE or GOE (see for instance \cites{FyodorovKhoruzhenko,FyodorovSommers}).
-However, the questions we ask here are of a dynamic nature: we are interested in the evolution of the spectrum $\{ \la_1(t), \dots, \la_N(t) \}$ of $G_t$ when $t \in [0, +\infty) $.
+However, the questions we ask here are of a dynamic nature: we are interested in the evolution of the spectrum $\{ \la_1(t), \dots, \la_N(t) \}$ of $G_t$ when $t \in [0, +\infty) $, and in particular in the emergence of a single outlier (Theorem \ref{thm:the_outlier}).
 The fact that indices can be given consistently to form $N$ continuous trajectories is a consequence of the non-intersection of trajectories (Theorem \ref{thm:non_crossing}); we choose these indices so that $\lambda_i(0)=\mu_i$.

 Section \ref{first_prop_sec} introduces some basic properties of these dynamics, either deterministic or probabilistic.
-In particular, it is established that trajectories are almost surely non-crossing (Theorem \ref{thm:non_crossing}); moreover, they are everywhere differentiable and follow an ordinary differential equation (Theorem \ref{thm:ode}), which brings to light a link between these trajectories and the eigenvector overlaps of the same system, studied in \cite{FyodorovMehlig}.
-Seen from this angle, the system appears to be extremely unstable, and therefore unpredictable.
+In particular, it is established that trajectories are almost surely non-crossing (Theorem \ref{thm:non_crossing}); moreover, they are everywhere differentiable and satisfy remarkable systems of differential equations of first and second order with singularities (Theorem \ref{thm:ode}).
+Seen from this angle, the system appears to be extremely unstable, so that an alternative approach is needed.